lowrylp/CleaningDataProject/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The script writes the tidy data set out twice.
+Once using write.table to submit for grading and then again as a csv file to aid in creating the CodeBook.md file